Boeing wants more workers in-office to ramp up production. Not everyone wants to go back

 Although Dugovich has heard that some engineers are being called back in, he said there hasn’t yet been a broad back-to-office push.
 “There’s been a lot of talk about people coming back into the workplace, but so far, it doesn’t seem to have materialized,” Dugovich said.

-Boeing also didn’t say how many of its other local employees are still working remotely.

-Some workers in the procurement operations said Monday’s back-to-office directive was an unwelcome surprise.
-One indicated that they and many of their colleagues were still working at home two or three days a week and opposed being back in the office fulltime.
+Some workers in procurement operations said Monday’s back-to-office directive was an unwelcome surprise.
+One indicated that they and many of their colleagues were still working at home two or three days a week and opposed being back in the office full time.

 Another predicted the back-to-office policy would lead them and colleagues to consider leaving for other, more flexible companies or even retiring early.

-“I would be looking for other jobs elsewhere,” said one employee at the company’s Everett procurement operation who now works mostly from home.
+“I would be looking for other jobs elsewhere,” said one employee at the company’s Everett procurement operations who now works mostly from home.

 The employee, who asked not to be identified to protect their job, also said Baird’s back-to-office directive clashed with the message of workplace flexibility that other Boeing executives have pushed in recent weeks.